Automatic Generation of High-Performance RL Environments: Conclusion

 The methodology decouples environment complexity from training cost: researchers can produce performance versions of the environments they need, rather than being limited to existing JAX ports.
 Re-translating when a reference updates costs under \$1, with the test suite serving as a regression guard.
-As coding agents improve and per-token costs fall, fast verified simulation becomes a default step in the RL workflow rather than a bottleneck requiring months of specialized engineering---closing the gap between the environments researchers want to study and the environments they can afford to train on.
+As coding agents improve and per-token costs fall, fast verified simulation becomes a default step in the RL workflow rather than a bottleneck requiring months of specialized engineering.